 - Federal Administrative Adjudication Outside of the Administrative Procedure Act.
-ACUS will soon publish an exhaustive sourcebook that will examine, and provide recommendations to improve, federal administrative adjudication that is not subject to the adjudicatory provisions of the Administrative Procedure Act (APA).
+ACUS will soon publish an exhaustive sourcebook that will examine and provide recommendations to improve federal administrative adjudication that is not subject to the adjudicatory provisions of the Administrative Procedure Act (APA).
 Non-APA adjudication, as it is known, constitutes the vast majority of agency adjudications and affects the lives of millions of American each year.
 The sourcebook will assist agencies and Congress in enhancing the fairness and efficiency of existing programs and in designing new ones. - Federal Administrative Procedure Sourcebook.
-The Administrative Conference is partnering with the American Bar Association (ABA) in publishing subsequent editions of the Federal Administrative Procedure Sourcebook that was originated by ACUS in the 1980s and later published exclusively by the ABA.
+ACUS is partnering with the American Bar Association (ABA) in publishing subsequent editions of the Federal Administrative Procedure Sourcebook that was originated by ACUS in the 1980s and later published exclusively by the ABA.
 The Sourcebook will include the key statutes governing the administrative state and provide updates on judicial opinions and other developments relevant to the interpretation of those laws.
-As an online publication that will be updated on a regular basis, the Sourcebook will become an indispensable, free reference for Congress, federal agencies, and the judiciary. - Revised Edition of the Sourebook of United States Executive Agencies.
-ACUS will publish a thoroughly revised (second edition) of the above-described Sourcebook by the end of calendar year 2017.
+As an online publication that will be updated on a regular basis, the Sourcebook will become an indispensable, free reference for Congress, federal agencies, and the judiciary. - Guide to Judicial Review of Federal Administrative Action.
+This project catalogs all provisions in the United States Code that govern federal judicial review of agency action.
+Topics include the availability of review, choice of court, administrative exhaustion, limitations periods, and the scope and standard of review.
+The project will result in a guide for use by Congress, the judiciary, agencies, and the public.
+Leading experts will serve as project advisors. - Revised Edition of the Sourebook of United States Executive Agencies.
+ACUS will publish a thoroughly revised (second edition) of the above-described Sourcebook in early 2018. - Public-Private Partnerships.
+The federal government has long interacted with private entities in a wide range of ways outside of regulating them.
+Through this project, a working group of key federal officials convened by the Conference will attempt to chart the universe of public private partnerships at the federal level, ideally settling on some consensus definition of the term, and then prepare one or more checklists of legal issues based on that initial inquiry.